-- Maintain a high level of satisfaction in members, providers and customers on the services provided by Blue Cross.
+- Maintain a high level of satisfaction among members, providers and customers about the services Blue Cross provides.

 - Ensure that care and service are delivered in a culturally competent manner.

-- Maintain accreditation, which assures our members, groups and providers a Quality Management Program that adheres to national standards of excellence.
+- Maintain accreditation, which assures our members, groups and providers a QM Program that adheres to national standards of excellence

 - Maintain compliance with local, state and federal regulatory requirements.